wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Simulcast and scalable video coding

-Simulcast as per {{!RFC8853}} MAY be supported by both the Media Servers and WHIP clients through negotiation in the SDP offer/answer.
+Simulcast as per {{!RFC8853}} MAY be supported by both the media servers and WHIP clients through negotiation in the SDP offer/answer.

 If the client supports simulcast and wants to enable it for publishing, it MUST negotiate the support in the SDP offer according to the procedures in {{!RFC8853}} Section 5.3.
 A server accepting a simulcast offer MUST create an answer according to the procedures {{!RFC8853}} Section 5.3.2.

-It is possible for both Media Servers and WHIP clients to support Scalable Video Coding (SVC).
+It is possible for both media servers and WHIP clients to support Scalable Video Coding (SVC).
 However, as there is no universal negotiation mechanism in SDP for SVC, the encoder must consider the negotiated codec(s), intended usage, and SVC support in available decoders when configuring SVC.

 ## Protocol extensions {#protocol-extensions}

 In order to support future extensions to be defined for the WHIP protocol, a common procedure for registering and announcing the new extensions is defined.

-Protocol extensions supported by the WHIP server MUST be advertised to the WHIP client in the "201 Created" response to the initial HTTP POST request sent to the WHIP endpoint.
+Protocol extensions supported by the WHIP sessions MUST be advertised to the WHIP client in the "201 Created" response to the initial HTTP POST request sent to the WHIP endpoint.
 The WHIP endpoint MUST return one "Link" header field for each extension, with the extension "rel" type attribute and the URI for the HTTP resource that will be available for receiving requests related to that extension.

 Protocol extensions are optional for both WHIP clients and servers.
-WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP servers MUST NOT require the usage of any of the extensions.
+WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP session MUST NOT require the usage of any of the extensions.

 Each protocol extension MUST register a unique "rel" attribute value at IANA starting with the prefix: "urn:ietf:params:whip:ext" as defined in {{urn-whip-subspace}}.